MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

     An element that doesn't have enough contrast is flagged by a warning in the **Inspect** overlay
 :::image-end:::

 However, using the **Inspect** tool this way isn't enough testing.
 The elements on the page could have different states and you need to test those states, too.
-For example, if you hover the mouse over the sidebar navigation menu, you get a rather involved animation that changes the button colors:
+For example, if you hover the mouse over the sidebar navigation menu, you get a rather involved animation that changes the color of the links:

 :::image type="complex" source="../media/a11y-testing-hover.msft.png" alt-text="The menu item showing different colors when the mouse pointer is over it" lightbox="../media/a11y-testing-hover.msft.png":::
     The menu item showing different colors when the mouse pointer is over it